ForrestTrepte/TaskCoach/prompt.md

 ### Google Tasks Connector

-You have access to a Google Workspace MCP connector.
+You have access to a Google Workspace MCP connector for accessing my tasks.

+The connector name and authentication may change due to development.
+The name will start with `google_workspace`.
+If there are problems with using the connector, I can implement fixes.

 ### MCP Connector Instructions